nextcloud/documentation/user_manual/pim/calendar.rst

 should end you can choose between setting the end by date or by occurrences.
 If you choose in the weekview all days from Monday to Friday it will automatically set the repeat rule to "every weekday".
-If the interval of the weekview can be devided by two it automatically set the repeat rule to "Bi-Weekly".
+If the interval of the weekview can be divided by two it automatically set the repeat rule to "Bi-Weekly".

 Exporting / Importing events
 ----------------------------